aws/aws-iot-device-sdk-embedded-C/demos/http/http_demo_s3_download/README.md

          }
          ```

 Run the following command in the AWS CLI to create the policy in your AWS account.
          ```sh
          aws iam create-policy --policy-name passrolepermission --policy-document file://passrolepermission.json
          ```

 Now, run the following command to attach the policy to the user.
          ```sh
          aws iam attach-user-policy --policy-arn arn:aws:iam::<your_aws_account_id>:policy/passrolepermission --user-name <user_name>
          ```

 #### 4. Create a role alias:

 Now that you have configured the IAM role, you will create a role alias with AWS IoT.
-You must provide the following pieces of information when creating a
+You must provide the following pieces of information when creating a role alias:
-         role alias:

 RoleAlias: This is the primary key of the role alias data model and hence a mandatory attribute.
-It is a string; the minimum length is 1 character, and
-         the maximum length is 128 characters.
+It is a string; the minimum length is 1 character, andthe maximum length is 128 characters.
 RoleArn: This is the Amazon Resource Name (ARN) of the IAM role you have created.
 This is also a mandatory attribute.
 CredentialDurationSeconds: This is an optional attribute specifying the validity (in seconds) of the security token.
-The minimum value is 900 seconds (15
-         minutes), and the maximum value is 3,600 seconds (60 minutes); the default value is 3,600 seconds, if not specified.
+The minimum value is 900 seconds (15 minutes), and the maximum value is 3,600 seconds (60 minutes); the default value is 3,600 seconds, if not specified.
 Run the following command in the AWS CLI to create a role alias.
 Use the credentials of the user to whom you have given the iam:PassRole permission.
          ```sh
          aws iot create-role-alias --role-alias name-s3-access-role-alias --role-arn arn:aws:iam::<your_aws_account_id>:role/s3-access-role --credential-duration- seconds 3600
          ```

 #### 5. Attach a policy:
 You created and registered a certificate with AWS IoT earlier for successful authentication of your device.
-Now, you need to create and attach a policy to
-         the certificate to authorize the request for the security token.
+Now, you need to create and attach a policy to the certificate to authorize the request for the security token.
          ```
          {
            "Version": "2012-10-17",